SKYLER022/Entmax_data_generation/README.md

 --Clustering & filtering: select representative structures using fingerprint similarity.

---Merge filtered structures into a single file: all_clustered_atoms.extxyz.
+--Merge filtered structures into a single file: 'all_clustered_atoms.extxyz'.